Johnny Bravo: Premise

 From left to right: Johnny Bravo, Suzy, and Bunny Bravo.

 The series centers on Johnny Bravo (voiced by Jeff Bennett), (Note: Marc Silk has also voiced Johnny Bravo, in bumpers for Cartoon Network UK & Ireland, when the character hosted a programming block on the channel.
-Silk did not play the character in the show itself.) a sunglasses-wearing, muscular, conceited narcissist and dimwitted self-proclaimed womanizing person with 1960s surfer vibes, a blonde pompadour and an Elvis Presley-esque voice, apparently of Italian heritage, who lives in Aron City (a nod to Presley's middle name).
+Silk did not play the character in the show itself.) a conceited, muscular narcissist and dimwitted self-proclaimed womanizing young man with 1960s surfer vibes, a blonde pompadour, sunglasses, and an Elvis Presley-esque voice, apparently of Italian heritage, who lives in Aron City (a nod to Presley's middle name).
 Episodes typically revolve around him trying to get a woman to go on a date with him, though his advances are usually rejected and result in the woman in question harming him in a comedic way due to his boorish manner.
 Johnny's companions are Bunny "Momma" Bravo (Brenda Vaccaro), his lively, caring, extroverted, more sensible mother, who wears cat eye sunglasses; and Little Suzy (Mae Whitman), a talkative and intelligent young girl from the neighborhood who likes to agitate Johnny, although he rarely remembers her name.

 Recurring characters include Carl Chryniszzswics (Tom Kenny), a geek who idolizes Johnny despite being bullied and bossed around by him; Pops (Larry Drake), the unscrupulous owner of the local diner who provides advice to Johnny, along with food made from atypical ingredients; Master Hamma (Brian Tochi), a Japanese martial arts instructor who teaches Johnny but never considers him a student due to being the weakest and most pathetic student in the dojo; Donny Osmond (himself), a cheery and optimistic teen idol who irritates Johnny; and Jungle Boy (Cody Dorkin), a jungle-dwelling feral child with super strength and the ability to speak to animals.